The Nest

 Are You Legally Mandated To Add A COVID Clause To Your Transaction?

 New York City loves regulations, but this is not a regulation it has.
 In other words, a COVID-19 clause remains optional.
-However, it is encouraged by most New Yorkforce majeure in real estate housing boards.
+However, most New Yorkforce majeure in real estate housing boards encourage it.
 If you want to add it, by all means, do.

 However, it’s not mandatory, so you will not be penalized if you decide not to include it.